 It is finally here for some of you, your fantasy football championship week.
-Fourteen weeks and endless hours of draft preparation have brought you to this point.
+Many months and endless hours of draft preparation have brought you to this point.
 Unfortunately with big games comes big pressure, and the wrong decision can result in an early exit and an offseason of depression.

-Don’t over-analyze - There is a reason you have gotten this far in the fantasy football playoffs.
+Don’t over-analyze – There is a reason you have gotten this far in the fantasy football playoffs.
 Stick with what got you here.
 The most common mistake for first-time championship players is to over-think your game.
-For example, you own Marshawn Lynch and the Seattle Seahawks are playing the Arizona Cardinals this week.
-You start Lynch no matter what.
+For example, you own Marshawn Lynch and the Seattle Seahawks are playing the Arizona Cardinals top rush defense this week.
+You start Foster no matter what.
 Especially this season as no defense has been consistent for fifteen games.

-Skip the waiver wire - There is no reason you should even think of playing the waiver wire game.
-Yes Matt Cassel is tempting, but can you really trust an offense like the Vikings at this point?
+Skip the waiver wire – There is no reason you should even think of playing the waiver wire game.
+Yes Joseph Randall is tempting, but can you really trust a guy off the wire who will be splitting time at this point?
 I look at it this way when it comes to playing guys in fantasy football at this point in the season.
 It comes down to, who do you trust?
 If there is a gem flying around your waiver wire, I’d grab him only to keep him away from your opponent.
 But I’d have a hard time resting my championship hopes on someone that has been hanging around for most of the year on the wire.

 Go with a running back in your flex position – I have always had a rule which has cost me on some weeks, but has won me more games in the long haul.
 My rule of thumb is always start a running back in the flex position over a wide receiver.
 I don’t care if you have three great receivers.
 One of them has to sit for the running back.
 Remember what time of year we are in.
 It is the winter time, and this is the time of the year where most teams will be running over passing in outdoor weather.